 Abstract.

-High-resolution maps of soil properties are a prerequisite for assessing soil threats and soil functions and to foster sustainable use of soil resources.
-For many regions in the world precise accurate maps of soil properties are missing, but often sparsely sampled and discontinuous (legacy) soil data are available.
-Soil property data (response) can then be related by digital soil mapping (DSM) to spatially exhaustive environmental data that describe soil forming factors (covariates) to create spatially continuous maps.
-With air- and spaceborne remote sensing data and multi-scale terrain analysis large sets of covariates have become common.
-Building parsimonious models, amenable to pedological interpretation, is then a challenging task.
+High-resolution maps of soil properties are a prerequisite for assessing soil threats and soil functions and for fostering the sustainable use of soil resources.
+For many regions in the world, accurate maps of soil properties are missing, but often sparsely sampled (legacy) soil data are available.
+Soil property data (response) can then be related by digital soil mapping (DSM) to spatially exhaustive environmental data that describe soil-forming factors (covariates) to create spatially continuous maps.
+With airborne and space-borne remote sensing and multi-scale terrain analysis, large sets of covariates have become common.
+Building parsimonious models amenable to pedological interpretation is then a challenging task.

 We propose a new boosted geoadditive modelling framework (geoGAM) for DSM.
-A geoGAM models smooth nonlinear relations between responses and single covariates and combines these model terms additively.
-Residual spatial autocorrelation is captured by a smooth function of spatial coordinates, and nonstationary effects are included by interactions between covariates and smooth spatial functions.
-The core of fully automated model building for geoGAM is componentwise gradient boosting.
+The geoGAM models smooth non-linear relations between responses and single covariates and combines these model terms additively.
+Residual spatial autocorrelation is captured by a smooth function of spatial coordinates, and non-stationary effects are included through interactions between covariates and smooth spatial functions.
+The core of fully automated model building for geoGAM is component-wise gradient boosting.

 We illustrate the application of the geoGAM framework by using soil data from the Canton of Zurich, Switzerland.
-We modelled effective cation exchange capacity (ECEC) in forest topsoils as continuous response.
-For agricultural land we predicted the presence of waterlogged horizons in given soil depth layers depths as binary and drainage classes as ordinal responses.
-For the latter we used proportional odds geoGAM taking the ordering of the response properly into account.
-Fitted geoGAM contained only few covariates (7 to 17) selected from large sets (333 covariates for forests, 498 for agricultural land).
-Model sparsity allowed covariate interpretation by partial effects plots.
+We modelled effective cation exchange capacity (ECEC) in forest topsoils as a continuous response.
+For agricultural land we predicted the presence of waterlogged horizons in given soil depths as binary and drainage classes as ordinal responses.
+For the latter we used proportional odds geoGAM, taking the ordering of the response properly into account.
+Fitted geoGAM contained only a few covariates (7 to 17) selected from large sets (333 covariates for forests, 498 for agricultural land).
+Model sparsity allowed for covariate interpretation through partial effects plots.
 Prediction intervals were computed by model-based bootstrapping for ECEC.
-Predictive performance of the fitted geoGAM, tested with independent validation data and specific skill scores (SS) for continuous, binary and ordinal responses, compared well with other studies that modelled similar soil properties.
-SS of 0.23 up to 0.53 (with SS = 1 for perfect predictions and SS = 0 for zero explained variance) were achieved depending on response and type of score. geoGAM combines efficient model building from large sets of covariates with ease of effect interpretation and therefore likely raises the acceptance of DSM products by end-users.
+The predictive performance of the fitted geoGAM, tested with independent validation data and specific skill scores for continuous, binary and ordinal responses, compared well with other studies that modelled similar soil properties.
+Skill score (SS) values of 0.23 to 0.53 (with SS = 1 for perfect predictions and SS = 0 for zero explained variance) were achieved depending on the response and type of score.
+GeoGAM combines efficient model building from large sets of covariates with effects that are easy to interpret and therefore likely raises the acceptance of DSM products by end-users.

-Introduction
+1 Introduction

 Soils fulfil many functions important for agriculture, forestry and the management of soil resources and natural hazards.
-The functionality of soils depends on their properties, hence, 5 accurate and spatially highly resolved maps of basic soil properties such as texture, organic carbon content and pH for defined specific soil depth are needed for sustainable management of soils (FAO and ITPS, 2015).
-Unfortunately, such soil property maps are often missing and availability of soil 10 information is very different between nations and continents (Omuto and Nachtergaele, 2013).
-For areas where spatially referenced, but discontinuous and sparse (legacy) soil data is available, e.g. soil datasets consisting of soil profile data and laboratory measurements, these point data can be linked us-15 ing digital soil mapping (DSM) techniques (e.g. McBratney et al., 2003; Scull et al., 2003) to spatial information on soil formation factors to generate spatially continuous maps.
+The functionality of soils depends on their properties; hence, accurate and spatially highly resolved maps of basic soil properties such as texture, organic carbon content and pH for specific soil depth are needed for the sustainable management of soils (FAO and ITPS, 2015).
+Unfortunately, such soil property maps are often missing and the availability of soil information is very different between nations and continents (Omuto and Nachtergaele, 2013).
+For areas where spatially referenced but sparse (legacy) soil data are available, e.g. soil datasets consisting of soil profile data and laboratory measurements, these point data can be linked using digital soil mapping (DSM) techniques (e.g. McBratney et al., 2003; Scull et al., 2003) to spatial information on soil formation factors to generate spatially continuous maps.